efren-palacios/duellinks/_posts/pages/farming/2018-02-23-duel-assesment-score.md

 ![Banner](/img/pages/farming/duel-assesment-score/banner.png)

-- After each duel you score points for each of the below criteria you fulfill!
+- After each duel you score points for each of the below criteria you fulfill.
-- You will receive 1 reward for every 1000 points - maximum 8000 DA.
+- You will receive 1 reward for every 1000 points upto a maximum of 8000.
-- When farming Legendary Duelists you should aim to meet the criteria below in order to attain the maximum 8 rewards.
+- When farming Legendary Duelists you should aim to meet the criteria below in order to attain the maximum 8 rewards!

 ### You can only attain one of these base requirements: